DiamondCoder02/nsfw-game-manager/Notes.md

 11  Float User_Cum_Counter
       Thank you Balazs
       Why float?
 Ruined counts half, frick you

-12  Bool  Local_available
-      True if downloaded, false if deleted
-      As to how local game detection, that's TODO to figure out (Blackfox recommended: Create a single file in each game folder and store the executeable, version and other small info, to check)
-        (Maybe implement a download feature? )
 12  Str   Local_path_to_exe
       If I wanna check if game is available, why not just check the exe is still there If path is null or not found then it's not there.
         (And because I specially want the exe I can do what Blackfox suggested) Special path cases will be a bitch.
-      I can use this to start the games too, maybe hour/time counting like Steam

-13  Str   Local_Version
+      I can use this to start the games too, maybe hour/time counting like Steam 13  Str   Local_Version
       Local version
 14  Date  Local_Last_Play_Date